 Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

-My book [Little Women] came out; and people began to think that topsy-turvy Louisa would amount to something after all . . .
+My book [Flower Fables, December 1854] came out; and people began to think that topsy-turvy Louisa would amount to something after all, since she could do so well as housemaid, teacher, seamstress, and story-teller.
+Perhaps she may.

 Louisa spent her childhood in Boston and in Concord, Massachusetts, where her days were enlightened by visits to Ralph Waldo Emerson’s library, excursions into nature with Henry David Thoreau, and theatricals in the barn at "Hillside" (now "The Wayside").
 Like the character of "Jo March" in Little Women, young Louisa was a tomboy.
 "No boy could be my friend till I had beaten him in a race," she claimed, "and no girl if she refused to climb trees, leap fences . . ."